Sexy Parodius: Gameplay

 The gameplay in Sexy Parodius is similar to the rest of the series, but the player must complete a special mission for each stage.
 These missions range from collecting a certain amount of coins in a stage to destroying a certain object or enemies.
 Whether or not the player completes the mission determines whether the player can continue to the next stage or what the next stage will be.
 Clearing all missions unlocks a special stage.
 Unlike the past versions, home ports of the game (except the PSP version) have cooperative multiplayer intact.
 The game continues to play even when one player is choosing a character upon continuing.

 In a 2-player game, when certain characters are near enough, a third shot appears between them which can be purple shots that swirl all over the screen, hearts that home in on enemies, or rockets that shoot straight ahead.
 This feature was first seen on Konami's arcade game, Lightning Fighters.

 Development and release

 Sexy Parodius features the song "Mayim Mayim".

-Sexy Parodius was ported to the Sega Saturn and PlayStation and both versions were released on November 1, 1996 in Japan.
+Sexy Parodius was ported to the Sega Saturn and PlayStation by Konami Computer Entertainment Tokyo and both versions were released on November 1, 1996, in Japan.
 These versions allow the Special Stage to be selected on the Title Screen after finishing the game with all conditions passed.
 They also come with unlimited continues (the game doesn't keep track of credits).
 The PlayStation version was also included in Parodius Portable (albeit with music from some stages replaced with other remixed classical songs) for the PlayStation Portable.